akriegman/jazz/README.md

 To install Jazz:
 1) Install [Interception Tools](https://gitlab.com/interception/linux/tools#installation)
 2) Clone this repository
 3) `sudo make install`.
 This will start Jazz, and make it start automatically when you turn on your computer.
-This will only change one file outside of the repository, which can easily be removed with `sudo make uninstall`.
+This will only change one file outside of the repository, which can easily be removed with `sudo make uninstall`, which will also stop Jazz.
 Interception tools has it's own Systemd service which Jazz simply hooks into.

 You can stop Jazz at any time by typing `bye` using the actual `b` and `y` keys, or with `sudo systemctl stop udevmon.service`.
 You can then start it again with `sudo systemctl restart udevmon.service`, which you can bind to a hotkey of your choice.